Model-View-Controller Pattern in Java: Streamlining Java Web Development

 Trade-offs:

-• Strategyopen in new window: Controllers may use different strategies for handling user input, related through the ability to switch strategies for user input processing.
+- Strategy: Controllers may use different strategies for handling user input, related through the ability to switch strategies for user input processing in Java MVC applications.